seigot/python-learning-journal/FinalPresentationScript.md

 Today, I'm going to talk about my final project, the Weekend Library Closing Time Finder Version 2.0.

 First of all, I will briefly talk about my project background.
-This project aims to helps students find libraries that match their weekend schedule efficiently.
+This project aims to help students find libraries that match their weekend schedule efficiently.
 In real life, library hours are different on Saturday and Sunday and also, some university libraries have access restrictions, such as ID requirements.
-Additionally, Showing estimated travel time helps users choose the most practical library.
+Additionally, showing estimated travel time helps users choose the most practical library.

 ### Problem Statement
-About the Problem Statement.
+Let me explain the problem statement.
 Some libraries remain open as late as 7:00 PM, allowing students to plan their study sessions flexibly.
-However, studying with too much concentration can cause students to lose track of time and miss their next scheduled activities.
+However, when students become deeply focused on studying, It can cause students to lose track of time and miss their next scheduled activities.
 In addition, The system version 1.0 didn't show the estimated travel time and shortest path to each library.
 The key solution of this system is to find libraries whose closing time is closest to but not later than the user’s preferred time, and also displaying the estimated travel time to each library.
 I believe This solution allows students to stay focused on studying while still managing their schedule effectively.

 ### Graph Structure
 About the Graph Structure.
-Modeling real-world road networks as a graph Accurately is essential for calculating travel time and shortest path to the library.
+Accurately modeling real-world road networks as a graph is essential for calculating travel time and shortest path to the library.
 For this project, I manually created a graph of roads and libraries in the San Jose area.
-Each nodes represent libraries or major road intersections.
+Each nodes represents libraries or major road intersections.
-Each edges represent road connections.
+Each edges represents road connections.
 Edge costs represent estimated driving time.
 To find the shortest travel time and route, I used Dijkstra’s algorithm, which is one of the most efficient algorithms for solving shortest path problems.

 ### Class Diagram
-Now, I will explain how the system architecture works for this system.
+Now, I will explain how the system architecture works.
 The system consists of four main components.
 The base Library class manages base library data PublicLibrary and UniversityLibrary classes.
 The Library finder system classes is used to search for the optimal closing time, estimated time, and shortest path based on user input.
-The Library Result Queue Class display three recommended libraries, estimated time, and shortest path to the user.
+The Library Result Queue Class displays three recommended libraries, estimated time, and shortest path to the user.
 The most important update is the TravelMapGraph.
-TravelMapGraph has the road network graph and algorithm function to get the estimated time, and shortest path.
+TravelMapGraph manages the road network graph and algorithm function to get the estimated time, and shortest path.

 ### Process Diagram
-Let me explain about diagram which shows the overall process of the system.
+Let me explain the process diagram  which shows the overall process of the system.
 There are three main steps in the overall process.
 First, all library data is loaded into memory before user input, and the road network graph is initialized.
 Second, the system waits for the user to enter a preferred day and closing time.